 We evaluate our effective tax rates regularly and adjust rates when appropriate based on currently available information relative to statutory rates, apportionment factors and the applicable taxable income in the countries in which we operate, among other factors.
-Recovery of our deferred tax assets is dependent on the amount and timing of taxable income we will ultimately generate in the future, as well as other factors.
-Tax liabilities are recorded based on our assessment of the risk of loss involving tax positions we have taken that could be challenged by taxing authorities.
-These potential exposures result from the varying application of statutes, rules, regulations and interpretations.
+Recovery of our deferred tax assets is dependent on the amount and timing of taxable regulations and interpretations.
 Our estimate of tax liabilities also contains assumptions based on past experiences and judgments about potential actions by taxing jurisdictions.